 Finding green food for your main course shouldn’t be too much of a challenge.
 You’ll want to feature plenty of naturally bright greens, from broccoli to fresh sugar snap peas.
-Make it easy on yourself by checking out this guide to Eating by Color (Green) on Healthy Eats.
+And you can probably work in some spinach as in these spinach mint pancakes:

 For your dessert course, going “green” gets a little more challenging, but it’s not insurmountable.
 For example, you can make your own green food coloring using a little bit of spinach.
 Simply take a large handful of fresh spinach leaves and bring them to a boil with about 3/4 cup of water in a small saucepan.
 Let the whole thing simmer for about ten minutes, then cool.
 Drain out the water and squeeze the spinach to get as much of the concentrated juice as possible.
 Then add a few drops of the “green juice” as a replacement for the food coloring in your frosting recipe.
 The frosting may taste a little leaf-y to those with discriminating palates, but trust us, the kids on whom we tested this did not express any hesitation.

-If you want to go for something even more spinach-y, check out this Vegan Chocolate Avocado Cake with Green Monster Whipped Cream Frosting from Edible Perspective.
+If you want to go for something even more spinach-y, check out this Green Cake made with rainbow chard.
 This frosting actually uses pureed spinach – an amazing accomplishment; possibly a little bit of a tougher sell at our house.

 And last but not least, don’t forget that there’s no law saying that your kid’s St. Patrick’s day dessert has to be green.
 If you want to stay away from frosting, simply bake a batch of sugar cookies and cut them with a shamrock-shaped cookie cutter.
 An instant St. Patrick’s Day dessert – and you probably won’t hear too many complaints from the peanut gallery either.

 Slainte! (literally, “health”)